 What is it?
 Guar gum is a dietary fiber composed of galactomannan that is made from the seeds of the guar bean (Cyamopsis tetragonolobus).
 In small amounts, it is used as a thickening agent for foods and medications.
 When immersed in water, guar gum is capable of swelling to 10 to 20 times its size, and this is believed to create the sense of fullness that helps users to eat less.

 Does it work?
 No. Numerous clinical studies have found guar gum be ineffective with no significant weight loss was associated with its use.

 Is guar gum safe?
 Guar gum has been "generally recognized as safe" (GRAS) by the Food and Drug Administration (FDA) when used in small amounts.
 However it has some side effects, including diarrhea and gas.
 Taking large amounts of guar gum potentially can be dangerous as it can cause esophageal and gastrointestinal obstruction if not taken with an adequate amount of fluid -- at least 1 cup of water.
 If you have a history of gastrointestinal obstruction, you should avoid taking a guar gum supplement.
 Guar gum interacts with some medications; specifically, it interferes with the absorption of estrogens, Glucophage (metformin) and penicillin.
-Guar gum can also lower blood sugar and should be taken with caution by diabetics.
+Guar gum should be taken with caution by diabetics as it can alter blood sugar.
 Speak to your doctor prior to taking products with guar gum.

 What is it?
 5-Hydroxytryptophan (5-HTP) is also known as oxitriptan and is chemically related to L-tryptophan and serotonin.
 It has been used for treating depression and fibromyalgia, as well as a variety of other ailments.